saboyle/LeavingCareWiki/Employment.md

 Or you could use this website to create and download your CV [https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/](https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/)

+Once you have completed your CV for a particular job you will need to send it with a covering letter or email introducing yourself to the employer  [https://nationalcareers.service.gov.uk/careers-advice/covering-letter](https://nationalcareers.service.gov.uk/careers-advice/covering-letter)

 If an employer is interested in you, they might ask you to do an online test of some sort.
 You can practise doing them here [https://www.shl.com/shldirect/en/practice-tests/](https://www.shl.com/shldirect/en/practice-tests/)